segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 {% endcodeexample %}

-Here's an example showing an `- track:` call that is sent to all enabled destinations except Mixpanel:
+The example below shows a Track call that is sent to all enabled destinations except Mixpanel:

 {% codeexample %}
 {% codeexampletab Swift %}